ARTICLE CATEGORIES

 First of all, “Humble yourselves in the presence of the Lord, and He will exalt you.”
 Then, “Draw near to God and He will draw near to you.”
 (James 4:10, 8)

-Be sure to join a join a local fellowship that has small groups that meet at homes or some other friendly setting.
-This will help build relationships that will encourage and hold you accountable to settle for nothing less than God’s perfect will for your life.
-Press in and keep your eyes focused on the prize.
-True satisfaction – the spiritual abundant life – is certainly to follow!
+Be sure to join a local fellowship that has small groups that meet at homes or some other friendly setting.
+This helps build relationships that encourage and hold you accountable to settle for nothing less than God’s perfect will for your life.
+Research on religious service attendance and health outcomes is not the foundation of our faith, but it does affirm that regular faith community involvement is associated with important measures of well-being and longevity.
+(7) Press in and keep your eyes focused on the prize.
+True satisfaction, the spiritual abundant life, is certain to follow!

 Physical Abundance